IoT Warehouse Management: Moving towards Smarter Technology

 As RFID tags can store more data than barcodes, companies use it to store and collect asset information – size, manufacturer, expiration date, serial number, production line, and so on.
-Using an RFID reader that can scan 200 tags at once, data can be retrieved.
+Using an RFID reader that can scan 200 tags at once, you can easily retrieve the data.

-Beacons are nothing but the transmitters that are installed on a tracked object.
+Beacons are nothing but the transmitters that you can install on a tracked object.
 They then broadcast a radio signal to transmit the data to the IoT platform.
-Beacons/BLE bracelets can be equipped with additional sensors like accelerometer or temperature for tracking sensitive objects.
+You can even add additional sensors like accelerometer or temperature to Beacons/BLE bracelets for tracking sensitive objects.

 Blockchain technology provides real-time insights about the product.
 It also helps managers detect theft and manage inventory proactively.

-By now we’ve learned about IoT and how it drives warehouse operations, however, if you’re still skeptical about embracing this technology, here are the reasons to implement it in the warehouse.
+By now we’ve learned about IoT and how it drives warehouse operations, however, if you’re still skeptical about embracing this technology, here’s how IoT warehouse management can prove beneficial.

 IoT warehouse management gives real-time asset details such as location, transportation, condition, packaging, and routing.
-The instant updates and continuous tracking ensures that no inventory is lost or damaged.
+The instant updates and continuous tracking ensure that no inventory is damaged.
 It also helps in managing inventory.

 IoT devices collect real-time data of the assets that you can further share with customers to provide transparency.

 Smart shelves, containers, pallets will help in locating and managing the warehouse inventory.
-If a product is out-of-stock or conditions are affecting the quality of goods, instant alerts and notifications will be sent to the managers.
+If a product is out-of-stock or conditions are affecting the quality of goods, managers will receive alerts and notifications.
 It also helps in planning the inventory based on product demand.

-IoT devices help businesses reduce risks, downtime, and avoid accidents by monitoring conditions and using predictive maintenance to detect early signs of equipment malfunctions.
+IoT Warehouse Management systems help businesses reduce risks, downtime, and avoid accidents by monitoring conditions and using predictive maintenance to detect early signs of equipment malfunctions.